15 Things You Need to Know About Knee Replacement

 What is knee replacement?

 Why do joints fail?
 The pain results from lost or damaged cartilage that cushions the bones of the knee, says orthopedic surgeon, John V. Tiberi, MD.
+Risk factors include age and obesity.

 The surgery, itself, involves replacing some of the damaged bone and cartilage in the joint with a smooth gliding surface made of metal and plastic, says Nashville orthopedic surgeon, Jeffrey Hodrick, MD.